galaxyproject/galaxy-cloudman-playbook/README.md

 before you run the `build` command, it's a good idea to execute `packer validate image.json` and make sure things are formatted correctly.
 The `build` command will rovision an instance, run the Ansible `cloudman-image` role, and create an AMI.
-The image build process typically takes about 45	 minutes.
+The image build process typically takes about an hour.

 #### Running without Packer ####
 To build an image without Packer, make sure the default values provided in the `group_vars/all` file suite you.
 Create a copy of `inventory/builders.sample` as `inventory/builders`, manually launch a new instance and set the instance IP address under `image-builder` host group in the `builders` file.
 Also set the path to your private ssh key for the `ansible_ssh_private_key_file` variable.
 This option also requires you to edit `image.yml` file to set `hosts` line to `image-builder` while commenting out `connection: local` line.
 Finally, run the role with